Some links on this page are affiliate links. See full disclosure in the page footer.

 The Pugh Matrix is a structured decision-making tool that helps you evaluate multiple options against a set of criteria.
 It organizes those choices into a comparison table, making it easier to assess each one objectively—typically against a baseline or ideal solution.

-At its core, the Pugh Matrix simplifies complexity.
-It breaks down tough decisions, highlights trade-offs, and helps surface the most balanced option.
+At its core, the Pugh Matrix helps you break down a complex decision, compare trade-offs, and identify the most balanced option.

-Originally developed by British engineer and management consultant Dr. Stuart Pugh, the method was first used in product design.
+Originally developed by British design engineer Stuart Pugh, the method was first used for concept selection in engineering and product development.

 Over time, its practical, systematic approach gained traction across industries like manufacturing, software development, and strategic planning.